DEVBRATDUBEY/android-challenge/README.md

 **Important!** This version of the README is depreciated.
 I added support for Dagger Dependency Injection and redid the package structure with the goal of leaving the cleaner design.
+These changes are being made based on suggestions, tips and advice received in [this Reddit question][reddit-question].
 I'll be updating this README as fast as possible to keep true to the code.
 Thank you!

 You can download the APK [here][apk].
 To go to the original challenge, [click here][challenge-general] or [here][challenge-android].